Amit Shah takes dig at Manmohan, says Modi has enhanced value of Indian passport

-Addressing BJP workers in Taleigaon, Union minister Amit Shah mentioned former Prime Minister Manmohan Singh more than once in his speech.
+Addressing BJP workers in Taleigao, Goa, Union Minister Amit Shah mentioned former Prime Minister Manmohan Singh more than once in his speech.

 “During the Congress government, it was such a coalition that it was laughable…each minister considered themselves the Prime Minister but no one thought of the helpless PM as the Prime Minister,” Shah said.